How To Manage An Overprotective Dog

-If you’re an owner that isn't confidant or lacks structure, your naturally dominant dog will take charge of you and your household, resulting in anti-social and possessive behavior.
-Training from an early age is extremely important when it comes to a dominate dog, otherwise, you will struggle to control and handle them.
+If you’re an owner that isn't confident or lacks structure, your naturally dominant dog will take charge of you and your household, resulting in anti-social and possessive behavior.
+Training from an early age is extremely important when it comes to a dominant dog, otherwise, you will struggle to control and handle them.

-Dogs need to be taught right and wrong, and that includes the way they behaviour in the house and around other people or animals.
-When they know where they stand in the household, negative behaviours will be at a minimum, but if they have no structure or training, they will begin to do whatever they please, when they please – which may develop into feeling that they have to protect the house from dangers, resulting in aggressive and protective behavior.
+Dogs need to be taught right and wrong, and that includes the way they behave in the house and around other people or animals.
+When they know where they stand in the household, negative behaviors will be at a minimum, but if they have no structure or training, they will begin to do whatever they please, when they please – which may develop into a feeling that they have to protect the house from dangers, resulting in aggressive and protective behavior.

-Nerves, stress, and anxiety can be huge contributors to negative behaviors shown in your dog.
-During periods of big change; new family member, new fluffy addition or a move to a new home can all cause your pooch to start to behave negatively.
-Unfortunately, these negative behaviors can manifest as biting, growling or acting overprotective to you or other family members.
+Nerves, stress, and anxiousness can be huge contributors to negative behaviors shown in your dog.
+During periods of big change; a new family member, new fluffy addition, or a move to a new home can all cause your pooch to start to behave negatively.
+Unfortunately, these negative behaviors can manifest as biting, growling, or acting overprotective to you or other family members.

-Sometimes it can be hard for a dog to adjust to new surroundings, person or pet, so acting aggressively or protective could be how then deal with the anxiety of everything – but it still isn’t good.
-Perhaps, introducing a supplement to their diet that's designed to be a calming aid could be a great way to help reduce your pup's aggression and anxiety?
+Sometimes it can be hard for a dog to adjust to new surroundings, people, or a pet, so acting aggressively or protective could be how then deal with the stress of everything – but it still isn’t good.
+Perhaps, introducing a supplement to their diet that's designed to be a calming aid could be a great way to help address your pup's aggression and anxiousness.

 The key to stopping negative behavior is prevention, but if it is too late, you need to spend some time focusing on training and tactics that will help relax your pup and reduce their aggression…